Janiah Barker

-Janiah Barker (born November 8, 2003) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
-She previously played for the Texas A&M Aggies.
+Janiah Barker (born November 8, 2003) is an American basketball player for the Las Vegas Aces of the Women's National Basketball Association.
+She played college basketball for the Tennessee Lady Volunteers, Texas A&M Aggies and UCLA Bruins.
 She attended Montverde Academy in Montverde, Florida, where she was ranked the number 3 recruit in her class by ESPN.
+Barker was drafted by the Aces with the 14th pick in the second round (29th overall) of the 2026 WNBA draft.

 Early life and high school career

 Barker was born in Marietta, Georgia but grew up in Tampa, Florida.
 Barker started her high school career Tampa Bay Technical High School in Tampa, Florida before transferring to Montverde Academy her senior year.
 As a freshman in 2018–19, Barker helped Tampa Bay Technical High School team to a 24–3 record and a state title.
 Barker led Montverde Academy (Tampa, Florida) to its first-ever GEICO High School National Championship in 2022.
 Barker scored eight points and grabbed a game-high 12 rebounds in the national championship game.
 Barker averaged 17.6 points and 8.9 rebounds during her senior campaign, while shooting 50% from the field and 35% from deep.
 In her senior year Barker was named in the Women's Basketball Coaches Association high school All-American team.
 She also played in both the McDonald's All-American Game and Jordan Brand Classic.